linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 ---
+title: "Return on Invested Capital: How to Calculate ROIC and Handle Common Issues"
-parent_directory:
+parent_directory: "Background Readings"
-title: Counterpoint Global Insights
-tags:
-aliases:
-parent_folder: Background Readings
-subfolder:
-key_concepts:
+formatted: "2025-12-21 11:45:25 AM"
+formatter_model: "kimi-k2-turbo"
+cli-tool: "claude-code"
+primary_tags:
+  - return on invested capital
+  - roic calculation
+  - economic profit
+  - free cash flow
+secondary_tags:
+  - nopat calculation
+  - invested capital
+  - weighted average cost of capital
+  - intangible investments
+  - cash taxes
+  - excess cash
+  - restructuring charges
+  - share buybacks
+  - competitive strategy
+  - regression toward mean
+  - incremental roic
+  - divisional analysis
 cssclasses: academia
-linter-yaml-title-alias: Counterpoint Global Insights
 ---

-# Counterpoint Global Insights

-# Return on Invested Capital

-# How to Calculate ROIC and Handle Common Issues
+# Return on Invested Capital: How to Calculate ROIC and Handle Common Issues

 CONSILIENT OBSERVER | October 6, 2022

-# Introduction
+## Introduction

 A company creates value when the present value of the cash flows from its investments are greater than the cost of the investments.
 In other words, one dollar invested in the business becomes worth more than one dollar in the market.
 Discounting future cash flows makes sure the investment is attractive relative to the capital's opportunity cost, the return on the next best alternative.

 Here is one way to think about it.
 A company invests \$10,000 and the opportunity cost is 8 percent.
-In the first scenario, the investment generates cash flow of\$ 500 per year into perpetuity, which equals a value of $6,250 ($500/.08).
+In the first scenario, the investment generates cash flow of \$500 per year into perpetuity, which equals a value of $6,250 ($500/.08).
 This fails the one dollar test and illustrates why positive earnings do not always equate to value creation.

 In the second scenario the business earns \$800 in cash flow per year, making the investment worth exactly the cost of $10,000 ($800/.08).
 This business is value neutral.
 Note that growth adds no value in this case.
 Growth is like the speed setting on a treadmill.
 You can turn it up or down but you are going nowhere.

 In the final scenario, the firm produces cash flow of \$1,100.
 This passes the one dollar test with flying colors, as the \$10,000 is worth $13,750 ($1,100/.08).
 Growth is good.
 The faster the company can grow while sustaining these returns, the more value it creates.

 Companies constantly make investments in capital expenditures, research and development (R&D), advertising, working capital, and mergers and acquisitions (M&A).
-Assessing the long-term payoff from investments can be tricky, even for relatively large and discrete deals such as M&A. $^{1}$
+Assessing the long-term payoff from investments can be tricky, even for relatively large and discrete deals such as M&A.$^1$

 This report is about return on invested capital (ROIC), a financial metric that can help with assessing whether a company is creating value with its investments.
 We will discuss how to calculate ROIC, show how it is connected to free cash flow, economic profit, and growth, work through some of the practical challenges in estimating it properly, show empirical data, and review how the introduction of intangible investments can reshape the figures.
 All of these ideas will be illuminated through a case study.

-# AUTHORS
+## Authors

 Michael J. Mauboussin